-It’s a huge question.
-Perhaps the biggest: Why is there so much evil and suffering if there is a benevolent being?
-This was one of
+In this episode I answer a question in the Q & A Forum: “Why is there so much evil and suffering in the world if there is a benevolent being?”

 What does it mean to be “like Jesus”?
 Should we be loving, humble and sacrificial?
 Yes.
 What about crying like Jesus?
 This sermon on John 11:28-57 explores this idea and suggests three takeaways outside Lazarus’ empty tomb.

 A national poll asked: “If you could ask God only one question and you knew he would give you an answer, what would you ask?”